simpsonsean/CISC101-Group--PaperSummarizer/modules/module2-section.md

-Module 2: Section Loop
+# Module 2: Section Loop
-This module must:
     -iterate through each section
     -generate a less than or ewual to 100 word summary for each one -extract key concepts